VC

 2

-Europe posted its strongest quarterly funding performance in four years in Q1 2026 at $17.6 billion, up roughly 30% year-over-year, with AI alone claiming more than half that total even as overall deal volume fell about 40%
+Europe carried strong momentum into Q1 2026 at $17.6 billion, up roughly 30% year-over-year, with AI alone claiming more than half that total even as overall deal volume fell about 40% -- a pace Q2's $24 billion would go on to top as the region's strongest quarter in four years

 3